 Upon J.H.
 Hughes' death in 1917, management of the company was taken over by Willard C. Hughes, who died in 1964.
 Following his death the company was administered on behalf of Alma Hughes by Barry Hughes, a Winnipeg lawyer and distant relative.
-The company remained active in real estate and property managment, as well as farming and oil, until the early 1990s when following the death of Alma Hughes and her daughter Anna, the company was liquidated.
+The company remained active in real estate and property management, as well as farming and oil, until the early 1990s when following the death of Alma Hughes and her daughter Anna, the company was liquidated.

 The records in the Joseph H. Hughes fonds were held in two locations prior to their donation to the McKee Archives.
 Family related records, including paintings by Anna Hughes, music scores, photographs and various parchments, were stored at the family residence, Lorne Terrace (133-137 Lorne Avenue Brandon, MB).
 The balance of the records, being the records of Hughes & Co. as the firm came to be known, were stored on the fourth floor of the Alexander Block, also known as the Hughes Block, on the west side of 10th Street just south of Princess Avenue.
 In the early 1990s a decision was taken by Barry Hughes, who had succeeded Willard Hughes as the President of the company, to sell Hughes & Co.
-Hughes family and Hughes & Co. to Brandon University.
+Hughes directed Joe Perry, the Brandon manager of Hughes & Co. to donate the records of the Hughes family and Hughes & Co. to Brandon University.
 Perry supervised the transfer of the records from Lorne Terrace and the Alexander Block to Brandon University.
 Initially the records were located in the Physical Plant H-Hut, they were then transfered to the Brandon University Steam Plant.
 The family records were transfered to the Archives in 1997, while the company records remained in the Steam Plant until January 2007 when some of the records were transfered to the Archives.
 The remaineder of the records were moved to a storage facility on 20th Street.